MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-to-combine-shipments-on-a-single-invoice.md

 ms.search.keywords: ''
 ms.date: 04/01/2020
 ms.author: sgroespe
-ms.openlocfilehash: 52312113328aadb82a1149ecf03b3e870ae3c288
+ms.openlocfilehash: f6ce4c0c304fc8255789ec91fb3a00ba78170d6d
-ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
+ms.sourcegitcommit: 6078bc9b2b571248d779722ce4125f250e7a3922
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 04/01/2020
+ms.lasthandoff: 08/07/2020
-ms.locfileid: "3194875"
+ms.locfileid: "3666938"
 ---
 # <a name="combine-shipments-on-a-single-invoice"></a>Combine Shipments on a Single Invoice
 If you want to invoice more than one shipment at a time, you can use the combined shipments feature.

 Before you can create a combined shipment, more than one sales shipment for the same customer in the same currency must be posted.
-In other words, you must have filled in two or more sales orders and posted them as shipped, but not invoiced.
-To combine shipments, the **Combine Shipments** check box must be selected on the **Shipping** FastTab of the **Customer** card.
+In other words, you must have create two or more sales orders and post them as shipped, but not invoiced.

 ## <a name="to-manually-combine-shipments-on-a-single-invoice"></a>To manually combine shipments on a single invoice
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Sales Invoices**, and then choose the related link.